 Proceeds from the sale of gift cards are recorded as deferred revenue at the time of sale and recognized as revenue upon redemption by the customer.
 Breakage is recognized on unredeemed gift cards as revenue proportionate to the pattern of gift card redemptions less any legal obligation to remit the unredeemed gift cards to the relevant jurisdictions.
-We recorded \$0.1 million, \$0.2 million and \$0.3 million of gift card breakage in fiscal years2019, 2018 and 2017, respectively.
+We recorded \$0.1 million, \$0.1 million and \$0.2 million of gift card breakage in fiscal years 2020, 2019 and 2018, respectively.